ggolubic/HCI/README.md

-# Human Computer Interfaces (HCI)
+# Human Computer Interaction (HCI)

-University project for the course Human Computer Interfaces (Korisnička Sučelja).
+University project for the course Human Computer Interaction.

 Made by: